AKOM

 AKOM Production, Ltd. (Animation Korea Movie; 애이콤 프로덕션) is a South Korean animation studio in Songpa-gu, Seoul that has provided much work since its conception in 1985 by Nelson Shin.
 It is most notable for the overseas animation of more than 200 episodes of The Simpsons, a total which continues to increase.
 In 2007, the studio produced a portion of the overseas animation for The Simpsons Movie.

-Other well-known series that AKOM has been involved in including X-Men, The Tick, Tiny Toon Adventures, Animaniacs, Batman: The Animated Series, The Transformers, the first 11 seasons of PBS's Arthur, and five of The Land Before Time films.
+Other well-known series that AKOM has been involved in including X-Men, The Tick, Tiny Toon Adventures, Animaniacs, Fraggle Rock: The Animated Series, Batman: The Animated Series, The Transformers, the first 11 seasons of PBS's Arthur, and five of The Land Before Time films.